PascalKieslich/mousetrap-os/README.md

 ## Installation

-Please select which `mousetrap-os` version to install depending on which OpenSesame version you are using:
-* For OpenSesame versions 3.1.9 or earlier, install the [latest stable version](#latest-stable-version)
-* For OpenSesame versions 3.2.0 or later, install the [current development version](#development-version)

-Please sign up to our [mailing list](http://eepurl.com/co1AqX) to be notified once this recommendation changes and a stable version of `mousetrap-os` for OpenSesame 3.2.0 and later is released.
+As of version 2.0.0 (the current release), mousetrap-os requires OpenSesame version 3.2.0 or later to be used.
+We recommend using OpenSesame in its latest maintanence release.

 ### Latest stable version